lakmeer/envspec/readme.md

 - Keys with explicit blank values, like `INTENTIONALLY_BLANK=""`, will not cause an error if not found in the environment.

+## Todo

+- Verbose output flag
+- Flags to disable automatic formatting and quoting
+- More unit tests
+  - Missing key `=value` should throw
+- Do string processing without `sed`

+If you would like to help with any of the above items, please send a pull request.

 ## Contributing